Mid Cornwall · TR3

 Typical single-storey rear extensions run twelve to twenty weeks on site; two-storey and wraparound projects sixteen to thirty weeks.

-Stithians Extensions — common questions.
+Stithians Extensions — local questions answered.

 - Will my house be liveable during the build?